 Teaching practical, joyful, Earth-caring, and community-strengthening skills…

 We’ve changed!
-Of all Pender Community Transition’s activities to date (see Past Events), our skills-teaching has had the most powerful impact and interest.
+Of Pender Community Transition’s 3 years of activities to date (see Past Events), our skills-teaching has had the most powerful impact and interest.
 This is why on February 8, 2014, the non-profit PCT society voted to shift to a total educational focus, by becoming the Heartwood Folk School for Sustainability & Resilience!
 You can see here for more background, about this evolving Folk School from Pender Island, British Columbia.

 Heartwood’s Mission: The mission of Heartwood Folk School is to be a non-profit educational society, offering local and visiting experts to teach adults and also younger folks about practical, joyful, Earth-caring, and community-strengthening skills.

 Key subjects include: food growing, energy conservation, nature skills, mechanical & building skills, traditional arts & crafts, wellbeing, community capacity-building, and more!